completelyboofyblitzed/STOCK-MARKET-NLP/README.md

 # Interpretability
 Essentially we want an answer to the question "what..", but can we as well know "why"?<br>
 Is this problem related to long-form question-answering (LFQA)?
+I don't know.
 If so, here's something to read:<br>
 - __WebGPT: Browser-assisted question-answering with human feedback__ `2021` <i>OpenAI</i> [[blog]](https://openai.com/blog/webgpt) [[pdf]](https://arxiv.org/abs/2112.09332) [[demo]](https://openaipublic.blob.core.windows.net/webgpt-answer-viewer/index.html) + the [explanation](https://habr.com/ru/company/ods/blog/709222/) on habr (by [@stalkermustang](https://github.com/stalkermustang) I presume)
 <!-- explanation on habr by @seeall https://habr.com/ru/company/ods/blog/709222/ -->
 # Text Sources